liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-packaging-a-jsf-application.markdown

 developers, however, must package their portlets as WAR artifacts because the JSF framework expects a WAR layout and often requires the `WEB-INF/faces-config.xml` descriptor and other Java EE resources such as the `WEB-INF/web.xml` descriptor.
-In this tutorial, you'll learn two ways to package a JSF portlet so it can be treated as an OSGi module at runtime, and the pros and cons behind both.
+In this tutorial, you'll learn how to package a JSF portlet so it can be treated as an OSGi module at runtime, and the pros and cons behind JSF-specific OSGi packaging practices when deploying to Liferay.

 Liferay 7.0 supports the OSGi Web Application Bundle (WAB) standard for deployment of Java EE style WARs.
 Simply put, a WAB is an archive that has a WAR